Performance and Disability

 Network building: We aim to continue expanding our global network of researchers and practitioners from all over the world.
 At every annual conference, the working group will meet with a local organisation or individuals that works in disability and performance to observe and share each other’s approaches and perspectives.

-- Working Group Meeting during the IFTR conference in Belgrad, Serbia
+o Working group meeting during the IFTR conference in Belgrade & artist meeting

 Pilot Meeting at the IFTR-FIRT Conference in Santiago de Chile, 2012 (report by Yvonne Schmidt)

 The IFTR-FIRT Working Group „Performance and Disability“ held its pilot meeting at the IFTR-FIRT Conference in Santiago de Chile 2012.
 Thirteen IFTR-FIRT-members from Australia, Europe, Japan, USA, Canada, and New Zealand and 25 Chilean students and practitioners attended the meeting, about 30 other persons who could not come to Chile followed our activities through our growing Mailing List and the WG blog.

 The goal of this group is to have an international, interdisciplinary dialogue regarding disability and performance and to share scholarly work and best practices from around the world.
 Thus, we invited practitioners and researchers from Chile to our meeting who shared their work.
 Four presentations from Chilean presenters represented the state of disability and performance in Chile, including one presentation about Mapuche theatre that provoked interesting discussion about segregation and cultural identity.
 The paper session on the second day of our meeting featured five paper presentations, covering a wide range of a contemporary conception of disability in the performing arts: from performing arts with performers perceived as disabled, to the performance of disability in everyday life, to the mediation of disability to an audience.